patorjk/video-to-turing-pattern/README.md

 # Video to Turing Pattern

 This is a quick and dirty script I made to create turing pattern videos for my [YouTube video](https://www.youtube.com/watch?v=7oCtDGOSgG8) on the subject.
-Node is probably the wrong choice for a project like this, however, it's what I'm most comfortable working with and I knew I could make the script fairly quickly.
+Node is the wrong choice for a project like this, however, it's what I'm most comfortable working with and I knew I could make the script fairly quickly.
 If you opt to use this, just know that it's very, very slow.

+This script was made for small videos (less than 15 seconds).

 ## Usage